Niklus/material-design-stencil/readme.md

 npm run build
 ```

-For the build to create a PWA in the dist folder you need to install the workbox cli
+For the build to create a service-worker in the dist folder you need to install the workbox cli

 ```bash
 npm install -g workbox-cli